Teenage brain development: the basics

 The incidence of poor mental health increases during the teenage years.
 It’s thought this could be related to the fact that the developing brain is more vulnerable to stress factors than the adult brain.

-Teenage stresses can include drugs, alcohol and high-risk behaviour, as well as things like starting a new school, peer pressure, or major life events like moving house or the death of a loved one.
+Teenage stresses can include alcohol and other drugs, high-risk behaviour, experiences like starting a new school and peer pressure, or major life events like moving house or the death of a loved one.

 It’s thought that children are more likely to be open to parental guidance and monitoring during their teenage years if they’ve grown up in a supportive and nurturing home environment.

 Other parents can also be a great source of support.
-Try talking with other parents at your child’s school.
-You can also connect using our pre-teens forum
+Try talking with friends, relatives or parents at your child’s school.